 Basically what is seen as a 'Social Service' is something that strays from the ordinary, something that is spontaneous and creative.
 Yet what one person sees as serving the needy may be seen as ridiculous by another, and don't ask 'Why'.
 Social Services really are a matter of personal taste, and the more geared to the subject of your affection the gesture is, the more likely you will hit the right side of the line.
 There are no hard and fast rules for getting it right, however, considering the following by Dia will at least steer you in the right direction: "Your life has deeper purpose than what you understand.
 There are two ways of living life.
 Either you just live day to day and let it unfold and discover it as it does or you believe that your existence has a deeper meaning than what appears to be and you make that meaning out of everything you do."
 Meet the very gifted and compassionate, Dia Mirza, who meets us just outside her Pali Hill apartment after this happened.
 Her maid opens the door and tells, "Memsaab ghar pe nahin hain, woh bahar gaye hain".
 With eyes wide open, we reply, "Haan lekin unhone bulaya hain.
 Kab aayengi woh? " The maid replies, "Pata nahin."
 The thought bubble then pops up saying 'This has never happened to us before.
 Pretty amateurish from Dia.'
 The lift door shuts and the ultra slim body with glowing face, wearing a yellow tee meets our eye with a professional welcome and greets with a handshake that is firm.
 Phew!
 Now that's timing girl.
 For those of us who are interested in the life and art of Miss Mirza, and how they manage to co-exist, there are many moments which you can witness the moment you enter her bright living room.
 A face with a generous upper lip and the dusky brown eyes.
 Her screen persona is seventies Bollywood, when young women came across as more mature and experienced than the more girlish females who populate post-nineties studio movies.
 To become two such different people in the millenium year in such a short space of time is almost sinister.
 And then Dia in flesh is so different again from her two latest turns.
 With the fan wafting around a smell of freshly prepared tea, it is surprising to find her sounding so normal and sensible and real on a hot summer afternoon, and with lots to chat about, the proactive, professional and profound actress gets the temperature soaring in this intimidating, self-contained and poised interview she gives in this summer special.
 UK's Harrow Observer columnist and Bollywood Hungama's London correspondent Devansh Patel gets all spiritual, philosophical, social and artistic with Dia, for after the interview got over, she showed an extremely beautiful painting - A pregnant angel looking up towards the sky seeing numerous shooting stars.
 It was Dia's unnamed creation.
 Though she did tell us, "If you find a good name for this painting, please feel free to let me know."
 We got one already - 'Starlet'

+Who made the greatest impression on you growing up, as a mentor?
 There are several influences.
 Of course, the first and the most important influences in any child's upbringing are the parents and what they do.
 I grew up hearing stories of my mother's childhood.
 There were these slum children around her where she lived and her sisters would tell me stories about the dirty little babies my mother would be carrying in her arms calling her a mad woman.
 I'd be like: 'That's so wonderful'.
 So you grow up hearing stories about what your parents have done and how effortlessly and selflessly they've done it and never made an issue out of it.
 Sunny Pillai, my dad's very good friend always said, 'Your life has deeper purpose than what you understand.
 There are two ways of living life.
 Either you just live day to day and let it unfold and discover it as it does or you believe that your existence has a deeper meaning than what appears to be and you make that meaning out of everything you do.'
 I think I absorbed that part better.
 I feel that human beings have a greater purpose on this planet.

 You're right.
 But the same human beings do crib about many things.